xelaj/mtproto/README.md

 <div align="right">
 <h3>Full native implementation</h3>
 <img src="docs/assets/ezgif-3-a6bd45965060.gif" align="right"/>
-All code  from sending requests to encryption serialisation is written on pure golang.
-You dont need to download any additional dependencies.
+All code, from sending requests to encryption serialization is written on pure golang.
+You don't need to fetch any additional dependencies.
 </br></br></br></br></br></br>
 </div>

 <div align="left">
 <h3>Latest API version (117+)</h3>
 <img src="docs/assets/ezgif-3-19ced73bc71f.gif" align="left"/>
-It supports all the API and MTProto features, including video calls and post comments.
-You can create additional pull request to renew the data (???)!
+Lib is supports all the API and MTProto features, including video calls and post comments.
+You can create additional pull request to push api updates!
 </br></br></br></br></br></br></br>
 </div>

 <div align="right">
 <h3>Reactive API updates (generated from TL schema)</h3>
 <img src="docs/assets/ezgif-3-5b6a808d2774.gif" align="right"/>
-All the changes in TDLib and Android and being monitored to get the latests features and changes in TL schemas.
-New methods are created by adding new lines into the schema and updating generated code!
+All changes in TDLib and Android client are monitoring to get the latest features and changes in TL schemas.
+New methods are creates by adding new lines into TL schema and updating generated code!
 </br></br></br></br></br>
 </div>

 <div align="left">
 <h3>Implements ONLY network tools</h3>
 <img src="docs/assets/ezgif-3-3ac8a3ea5713.gif" align="left"/>
-No SQLite databases and caching files are required.
-You can use only things you need.
-Also you can control how sessions are stored, authorisation process and literally everything you need!
+No more SQLite databases and caching unnecessary files, that **you** don't need.
+Also you can control how sessions are stored, auth process and literally everything that you need!
 </br></br></br></br></br>
 </div>

 <div align="right">
 <h3>Multiaccounting, Gateway mode</h3>
 <img src="docs/assets/ezgif-3-7bcf6dc78388.gif" align="right"/>
-You can use more than 10 accounts at a time! _xelaj/MTProto_ does not create big overhead in memory and cpu consumption.
-Because of that you should not worry about having huge number of connection instances!
+You can use more than 10 accounts at same time! _xelaj/MTProto_ doesn't create huge overhead in memory or cpu consumption as TDLib.
+Thanks for that, you can create huge number of connection instances and don't worry about memory overload!
 </br></br></br></br></br>
 </div>